Effective Date: July 1, 2025

 Pay During FMLA Leave

 Although FMLA leave is unpaid, the University will apply all available paid leave or leave accruals to absences related to the FMLA qualifying event, beginning with the first day of absence for the qualifying event, to keep the employee in a pay status for as long as possible.
-All available paid leave or leave accruals must be exhausted before an employee will be moved to an unpaid status.
+See Section III regarding how paid leave is applied during FMLA leave.

 For eligible classified non-exempt staff, professional/administrative exempt staff, and MERC staff, the University will generally first apply all available sick leave accruals followed by vacation leave accruals for absences related to an approved FMLA event.